Potala Palace: Architecture

-Built at an altitude of 3,700 m (12,100 ft), on the side of Ri Marpo ('Red Mountain') in the centre of Lhasa Valley, the Potala Palace, with its vast inward-sloping walls broken only in the upper parts by straight rows of many windows, and its flat roofs at various levels, is not unlike a fortress in appearance.
-At the south base of the rock is a large space enclosed by walls and gates, with great porticos on the inner side.
-A series of tolerably easy staircases, broken by intervals of gentle ascent, leads to the summit of the rock.
+The Potala has inward-sloping walls with straight rows of many windows at the upper parts of the walls, and flat roofs at various levels.
+At the south base of the rock is a large space enclosed by walls and gates with great porticos on the inner side.
+A series of staircases with intervals leads to the summit of the rock.
 The whole width of this is occupied by the palace.

-The central part of this group of buildings rises in a vast quadrangular mass above its satellites to a great height, terminating in gilt canopies similar to those on the Jokhang.
-This central member of Potala is called the "red palace" from its crimson colour, which distinguishes it from the rest.
-It contains the principal halls and chapels and shrines of past Dalai Lamas.
-There is in these much rich decorative painting, with jewelled work, carving and other ornamentation.
+The central part of the group of buildings is a quadrangular terminating in gilt canopies similar to those on Jokhang Temple Monastery.
+The crimson coloured central member of Potala is called the "red palace" and contains the principal halls and chapels and shrines of past Dalai Lamas.